prakhar2204/syslog-threat-analysis/README.md

 ## License

-This project was developed for educational and research purposes as part of an internship at DRDO – CFEES.
+This project was developed for educational and research purposes.